 When a medical professional breaks the rules of his profession it is called medical malpractice.
+When they break the rules that is when doctor errors occur.
 One term is never enough for lawyers, so you may also hear terms like medical negligence, breaches of the standards of care, professional negligence, or professional malpractice.
 All of these terms refer to the same thing: breaking the rules of their profession.

 The term “standard of care” is just another name for the rules that medical professionals must follow.
 If they don’t, it is called malpractice.